Skip to content ↓

 All parents must sign a letter annually stating that their child can leave the school site by themselves.
 We only allow children in year 6 and year 5 to do so.

-Year 6, with a permission form may leave the school site by themselves from the beginning of term 1.
-Please see form here: St Mark's Church of England Primary School - Forms (st-marks.kent.sch.uk)
+Year 6, with permission may leave the school site by themselves from the beginning of term 1.
+Please agree to the consent on Arbor.

 School closure due to extreme weather